exasol/project-keeper/doc/requirements/design.md

 PK reads the information about potentially fixed vulnerabilities in dependencies from Java System Property `project-keeper:vulnerabilities` in JSONL format.

 Rationale:
 * The `dependencies_check.yml` workflow detects vulnerabilities and creates issues.
 It outputs information about the created issues and the vulnerabilities.
-This information is passed to `dependencies_update.yml` as a parameter and forwarded to PK via the system property.
+This information is passed to the workflow `dependencies_update.yml` as a parameter which forwards it to PK via the system property.
 * Using a system property instead of a file avoids reading from disk.
 * Using a system property instead of a command-line argument avoids extracting the parameter from the command line.
 * This will only be used in an automatic workflow, not by a user.